cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - Cofactor (`h`): 4
   - SerializeElement: Implemented as specified in {{!RFC8032, Section 5.2.2}}.
   - DeserializeElement: Implemented as specified in {{!RFC8032, Section 5.2.3}}.
+  - SerializeNonIdentityElement: Implemented as specified in {{!RFC8032, Section 5.2.2}}.
+    Additionally, this function validates that the element is not the group identity element.
+  - DeserializeNonIdentityElement: Implemented as specified in {{!RFC8032, Section 5.2.3}}.
     Additionally, this function validates that the resulting element is not the group identity element.
   - SerializeScalar: Implemented by outputting the little-endian 48-byte encoding of